guerratron/sms-c2sms-helloworld1-main/README.md

 - Everything needed to build a "Hello, World!" project with "c2sms" from a standing start!
 - Without dependencies, not devKitSMS, not SMSLib, ..
 - Use Github Actions to develop and build in the cloud!
-- Or use the `dist/cmd2sms.zip` archive for `windows` from `bash files` to develop locally with or without Visual Studio Code integration!
+- Or use the `dist/cmd2sms.zip` archive for `windows` from `bash files` or `Makefiles` to develop locally with or without Visual Studio Code integration!
 - Perfect for beginners or those wanting to avoid installing lots of tools to get into SMS development!

 ## Prerequisites

 - SDCC
 - Make command
+- Python

 OR ..